SWAN-community/swan-demo-go/README.md

   # Add more if your wish...
   ```

+* To build on:
-* Run either the `./build.sh` file if you are on Linux or run the `./build.ps1`
+  * Linux: Run the `./build.sh` file if you are on Linux/MacOS or on
-file if you are on Windows.
+  * Windows: First run `./dep.ps1` and then run the `./build.ps1` files.

 * Run the server: